bf4r/myla/README.md

 python main.py
 ```
 Anytime you want to run this again, make sure you have Python, cd into the repository folder, activate the virtual environment and do `python main.py`.

+## Configuration
+Open the config.py file (in the root directory of the project) and read the comments to learn more about the configuration options.
+Edit them as you'd like.
+The configuration already contains sensible defaults, however most people don't have an OpenRouter account, so you might want to change the API type to OpenAI.
+In that case, change the AI_BASE_URL to https://api.openai.com/v1/ and the AI_MODEL to something like "gpt-4o" or whatever OpenAI model you want to use (without the "openai/" prefix which is specific to OpenRouter because it's an API that provides models from multiple organizations).